“I’ve come so far”

 Grant has Asperger syndrome which is an autism spectrum condition and affects how people perceive the world and interact with others.

-He has been working with our support workers to gradually build-up confidence in being outside.
+He worked with our support workers to gradually build-up confidence in being outside.

 Grant explains: “There had been various things that triggered my agoraphobia.
 I think one of them may have been being badly bullied at school.
 I bottled everything up.
 And the second thing was that I used to believe stuff that people said would happen which made me worry and become panicked and then I would have all these panic attacks.